JHUISI/charm/doc/source/tutorial.rst

 How To Get Started
 ==================
-Instalation and dependencies
+Installation and dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-See :ref:`platform-install-manual` for instalation instructions.
+See :ref:`platform-install-manual` for installation instructions.

 Implement a Scheme
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^